CopelandMIT/labx_master/central_server_code/README.md

 source env/bin/activate
 ```

-3\. **InstallRequired Dependencies:**
+3\. **Install Required Dependencies:**

 ```bash
 pip install -r requirements.txt
 ```

-4\. **Runthe GUI Control Panel:**
+4\. **Run the GUI Control Panel:**

 ```bash
 python3 labx_gui_oop_multisensor.py
 ```

-You should now be ready to configure and start data collectionusing the LabX Master GUI control panel.
-If you encounter any issues, referback to the troubleshooting steps or consult the project documentation.
+You should now be ready to configure and start data collection using the LabX Master GUI control panel.
+If you encounter any issues, refer back to the troubleshooting steps or consult the project documentation.

-Make sure you copy the entire content above into your file toretain all markdown formatting.
+Make sure you copy the entire content above into your file to retain all markdown formatting.

 ### 2. Configure Devices and Capture Settings
 - Enter the **Base Filename** for captured data.